Vedanayagam Sastriar: Noah Gnaanaadikkam family

-Vedaanandam fathered Shem Vedanayagam (1902 - 8 June 1998), who fathered Simon Deivasigaamani (1941-1991), who married Jemima Vimala Leelavathy.
-The couple had a son - Noah Augustine Immanuel - on 27 August 1978.
-Noah studied Tamil literature at Bishop Heber College and Thanjai Tamilvel Umamaheswaran Karanthai Arts College (2001-03).
+Vedaanandam fathered Shem Vedanayagam (1902–8 June 1998), who fathered Simon Deivasigaamani (1941–1991), who married Jemima Vimala Leelavathy.
+The couple had two sons - Samson and Noah Augustine Immanuel(born 27 August 1978).
+Noah studied Tamil literature at Bishop Heber College and Thanjai Tamilvel Umamaheswaran Karanthai Arts College (2001–03).
 As of 2016, he was engaged in a doctoral of the literary works of the first Vedanayagam.

 Eliah Deivasigaamani family

-Eliah Deivasigaamani (1834-1908; The first Vedanayagam's second son through Varodayammal) helped in his father's kalakshepams by composing songs and delivering religious sermons.
+Eliah Deivasigaamani (1834–1908; The first Vedanayagam's second son through Varodayammal) helped in his father's kalakshepams by composing songs and delivering religious sermons.
 He married Adhibagyathammal (daughter of Mayavaram Savarimuthu Pillai) and fathered ten children: Vedamaniammal, Vedanayagam, Thayammal, Varodhayam Esther, Vedapodhagam, Devadas, Gnanendram, Manonmani, Gnanamani and Nagomi Gnanadeepam.

 Manonmani family

 Manonmani (The first Vedanayagam's daughter through Varodayammal) used to sing songs and read the Bible during her father's lectures.
 At the age of 24, she married Masilamani.
 She died in 1861 while teaching Tamil and English in Nagapattinam.
 The couple's daughter Vedasastram married Samuel Pillai.

 The descendants of Vedanayagam continue his works even today as the seventh generation.